sarahciston/codingcare/posts/designdoc.md

 **Contributor Roles**

 - form for submissions
-- multiplicty of perspectives, types of texts, types of content, definitions of what 'fits' this dataset
+- multiplicity of perspectives, types of texts, types of content, definitions of what 'fits' this dataset

 **Creator/Publisher Roles**